 Hector is a serial entrepreneur, investor & passionate education shifter from Mexico.
 Over the years he's started various businesses ranging from franchising, retailing, eCommerce, and real estate development.
 He's a civil engineer with an executive MBA and a passionate lifelong learner.
 After attending Silicon Valley's Singularity University in 2013 his life was dramatically changed by understanding the disruptive power of Exponential Technologies.
 He founded www.BeBusinessSmart.com and became a mentor and consultant to entrepreneurs and business leaders helping them strategize to face our changing future.
 You can learn more about Hector in Quora.com where he's a popular writer in several business categories with millions of views and over one hundred thousand followers.

 Pavel is one of the leading Russian experts in the design of integrated engineering systems and facilities with unique energy efficiency parameters.
 He is a founder and CEO of Energo Service Consulting, a company that provides a full range of services for the design of integrated engineering systems with unique energy efficiency characteristics for buildings and structures of any functional purpose and any complexity.
 Pavel is an innovator.
 He has designed and built a number of facilities in the field of automation, lighting, climate stabilization and construction that no one has ever done in the world.
+Currently, Pavel works as the chief engineer of Totur International, building a very ambitious project Gletscher City Resort.
+It is a cutting-edge indoor ski resort amid the desert of the United Arab Emirates.
 Pavel acquired his special set of skills in the system design of the most complex engineering complexes right after graduating from the Moscow Aviation Technological University.
 He was part of the group who developed the first man-piloted spacecraft in the USSR (similar to Space Shuttle in the US) and the Energia-Buran rocket complex.
 He was engaged in the development of the spacecraft's system hardware.
 The extreme conditions of open space demanded adherence to extremely high standards for the optimization and interconnection of all elements of the system.
 Professional achievements in this industry in 1989 brought Pavel a prestigious Award of the USSR Cosmonautics Federation.
 Pavel also previously worked in a number of government agencies, including the State Committee for Nature Protection, where he was responsible for the adaptation of defense technologies for ecological and medical problem solutions, and even held the position of CEO in a large oil and gas company that supplied energy to industrial enterprises.